Apply to MFA

 The Creative Writing Program asks you to include the following with your application:

-- One writing sample: 25-30 pages of prose (which may be any combination of short fiction, nonfiction or a novel or manuscript excerpt) or 20 pages of poetry (which may be twenty individual short poems, or several longer poems up to the page limit).
+- Writing Sample: 25-30 pages of prose (which may be any combination of short fiction, nonfiction or a novel or manuscript excerpt) or 20 pages of poetry (which may be twenty individual short poems, or several longer poems up to the page limit).
 You may also apply in both genres, submitting a separate work sample to each.
 Or, if your work is of a genre which falls between poetry and prose, you may use the same work sample in both applications.
 The manuscript is the most important part of the application and is read by several faculty members.
 Attach your writing sample to the appropriate section of the online application.

-- Three (3) letters of recommendation from former undergraduate or graduate teachers or from other professionals who know your writing.
+- Letters of Recommendation: Three (3) letters of recommendation from former undergraduate or graduate teachers or from other professionals who know your writing.
 These must be submitted online by your recommenders.

-- One copy of academic records from all postsecondary colleges and universities attended.
+- Transcripts: One copy of academic records from all postsecondary colleges and universities attended.
 (Unofficial transcripts are acceptable for application evaluation; official transcript records will be required upon acceptance.)
 Attach a copy to your online application.

 - Official Graduate Record Examination (GRE) General Test scores.
 (The GRE Subject Test score is NOT required for the M.F.A. program.)
 The Graduate School DOES REQUIRE you to take and submit your GRE results.
 Take the GRE, no need to take the Subject GRE test.
 For the purposes of admission, a scanned copy of your GRE test scores may be uploaded via the Online Application.
 Official scores must be received from the ETS within a week, more or less, of the application deadline.

 - Official scores of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) from all international applicants.